HexagonMI-DE-StructureCoE/Mentat-Procedures/REPORT/README.md

-# Mentat-Procedures ANALYSIS_WARNINGS_AND_ERRORS
+# Mentat-Procedures REPORT TOOLS

-This plugin debugs the output file.
+This plugin create a Word document for your model and your results.

+It is necessary to install some additional python module from CMD run install.bat